Perfect-Rentals/perfect.rentals.scripts/keyboard-shortcuts/text-replacements.md

 ## CFP Closing Script Questions

+The text replacement keyboard shortcuts for the Creative Finance Playbook Closing Script questions.
+Useful as a quck reference and for quickly recording responses in your perferred CRM.

+> **Note:** These are usually discussed via phone call, not texting, but great for digital note taking.

 | Shortcut | Replacement Text                                                                                                                                                                                                                                                                                                                       |
 | -------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `csq1`   | Is now still a good time?                                                                                                                                                                                                                                                                                                              |